Arcadi Volodos

 Arcadi Arcadievich Volodos (Note: Арка́дий Арка́дьевич Володо́сь.
-His first name is sometimes transliterated Arcady or Arkady.) (Аркадий Аркадьевич Володось, born 24 February 1972) is a Russian-born French pianist.
-One of the world's most acclaimed pianists, he has won such awards as the Echo Klassik, Gramophone Award, Diapason d'Or, and Edison Award for his discography.
-Particularly known for his commanding technique, rich tonal palette, and interpretive depth, Volodos has especially earned critical praise for his performances of Romantic and post-Romantic repertoire.
+His first name is sometimes transliterated Arcady or Arkady.) (born 24 February 1972) is a Russian and French pianist.
+Volodos has won a number of awards, including the Echo Klassik, Gramophone Award, Diapason d'Or, and Edison Award for his discography.
+He is widely regarded as one of the foremost virtuosos of his generation, known equally for his extraordinary technical command and his deeply expressive interpretations of the Romantic repertoire.

 Biography

 Born in Leningrad in 1972, he began his musical training studying voice, following the example of his parents, who were singers, and later shifted his emphasis to conducting while a student at the Glinka Chapel School and the Saint Petersburg Conservatory.
 Though he had played the piano from the age of eight, he did not devote himself to serious study of the instrument until 1987.
+His path to the piano was notably unconventional.
+He never practiced scales systematically and, by his own account, received poor marks for technique during his early studies.
+On the advice of a teacher, he committed himself to the piano at age 16, later remarking, "It is not too late at 16.
+In the end it depends on how you deal with the music."
 His formal piano training took place at the Moscow Conservatory Music College with Galina Eguiazarova.
+Eguiazarova proved a decisive influence, impressing upon Volodos that virtuosity is only one part of great pianism and that a broader artistic vision, rooted in understanding each composer's aims, must govern technique rather than exist apart from it.
 Volodos also studied at the Paris Conservatory with Jacques Rouvier.
 In Madrid, he studied at the Reina Sofía School of Music with Dmitri Bashkirov and Galina Eguiazarova.
 He is of French nationality and resides in Spain with his wife and daughter.

-Despite the relative brevity of his formal studies, Volodos has rapidly moved into the elite pantheon of the world's most distinguished pianists.
-Thomas Frost, the producer of many of Vladimir Horowitz's recordings, and producer of Volodos' recordings for Sony Classical, has said that Volodos "has everything: imagination, colour, passion and a phenomenal technique to carry out his ideas."
+Volodos has never participated in any of the major international piano competitions.
+His career began after a Sony Classical Records manager heard him play informally at a friend's home in the south of France and offered him a recording contract.
+His 1997 debut album, Volodos: Piano Transcriptions, won the German Record Critics' Award and was also named Gramophone's Editor's Choice and Classic CD's Disc of the Year, launching one of the most celebrated concert careers of his generation.

 Volodos received the German award Echo Klassik as the best instrumentalist of 2003; he received the Gramophone Award for best instrumental recording in 1999 for Arcadi Volodos Live at Carnegie Hall, in 2010 for Volodos in Vienna, in 2014 for Volodos plays Mompou, and in 2018 for Volodos plays Brahms.
 He additionally received two Grammy Award nominations: one for his 1996 recording of piano transcriptions and another for his 1999 live recording of Rachmaninoff's Piano Concerto No. 3 with the Berlin Philharmonic Orchestra and James Levine.